bobf/rspec-documentation/rspec-documentation/pages/060-Configuration.md

 # Configuration

-Most _RSpecDocumentation_ features work out of the box, but you may need to configure certain features if the default configuration doesn't suit your needs.
+Most _RSpec Documentation_ features work out of the box, but you may need to configure certain features if the default configuration doesn't suit your needs.

 Create a [spec helper](spec-helper.html) and add the following block of code: